Festival Community Impact

 Sidewalk Closures

-- Michigan, from Jackson to Balbo: August 1st – August 6th
+- Michigan, from Jackson to 11th St. Bridge: July 28th – August 2nd

-- Columbus (Northbound side), from Roosevelt to the 9th St. Yard: July 19th – August 11th
+- Columbus (Northbound side), from Roosevelt to Ida B Wells: July 15th – August 7th

-- Monroe (Eastbound side), from Columbus to DuSable Lake Shore Drive: July 24th – August 10th
+- Monroe (Eastbound side), from Columbus to DuSable Lake Shore Drive: July 18th and July 20th – August 8th

 We have worked with the City of Chicago to ensure we have a plan in place which maximizes convenience to all of our neighbors and minimizes overall impact to the street and circulation patterns for area residents and businesses.
 We have also coordinated the breakdown of the event to return your sidewalks, streets, and parkways to you as soon as possible.